bufbuild/protovalidate/docs/custom-constraints.md

 CEL libraries that are universally accessible wherever CEL is employed within protovalidate.
 Read more [here](cel.md#custom-functions-and-overloads).

-## Field-level constraints
+## Field-level rules

-Field-level constraints provide a way to apply validation rules for an individual field within a message.
-These constraints use CEL expressions to define more complex validation scenarios.
+Field-level rules provide a way to apply validation rules for an individual field within a message.
+These rules use CEL expressions to define more complex validation scenarios.

-Here's an example of a field-level custom constraint:
+Here's an example of a field-level custom rule:

 ```protobuf
 message Product {